moryph/codebot/lessons/unit1/README.md

 The next release would be in 2015, with the release of ECMAScript 2015, followed by a similar release every year.
 We're going to be using mainly features of ECMAScript 2017, with some later ones brought in.
 There won't be support for these things in current browsers, but there exist tools that convert code between versions (a process known as transpiling).

+Node.js, the runtime that we're using for these lessons, was created in 2009 as an open-source project (and is perhaps a good lesson into the not-so-good aspects of using open source to manage large projects).
+I'll be going over Node things in later lessons, just good to know for now that it's built on v8, an open-source JavaScript engine that powers Google Chrome and Chromium, and is the most widespread server-side JavaScript engine in use today.

 On a closing remark, JavaScript was often seen as a language for "amateurs" given its beginnings, and that perception has not completely faded today.
 Due to its short development time, the language contains a lot of what people would